- Alternative Character Interpretation:

 - Ensemble Dark Horse:

-- Despite the fact that he hasn't even woken up yet in-game, fans seem to love Frutti.
+- Even though he does nothing but sleep (though he apparently cooks offscreen too), fans love Frutti.
 During a discussion on Discord about which character the fans liked most, Frutti was voted as a very close second to Whiskers, one of the main characters.
 It probably has something to do with his cute design and funny name.

 - Many fans also seem to have taken a liking to Walter, the shopkeeper fox.